 I consider this important on shorter trips, for example, flying into Adelaide from within Australia, for the Tour Down Under.
 You land in the morning, arrive at the hotel, probably can’t check in, but can quickly be on the bike out to the stage.

-The BikND Helium is great in that regard.
+The BikND Helium Review found that the Helium is great in that regard.

 Here’s what I found convenient and user friendly about the BikND Helium.